gyss/cubelizr/README.md

 Build easily a cube-craft animated logo and put it in your web.
 Cubelizr uses Three.js and it only works in browsers compatible with WebGL.

-Setup a JSON file to configure the desired design and animations.
+Setup a JS object to configure the desired design and animations.
-We provide you some JSON examples.
+We provide you some examples.

 ## Prerequisites
 * Three.js - http://threejs.org/